jairajkumar/me/content/README.md

 ```

 **Note on `taxonomies` field:** This tells the footer which taxonomy pages belong to this section.
 When viewing `/news_categories/` or `/news_tags/`, the footer will show "Latest News" recent posts instead of defaulting to blogs.
-Use same in archtypes/template is must
+Use same in archetypes/template is a must.

+> ⚠️ **Important:** If you don't add your section to `contentSections`, the footer will fall back to showing "Recent Blogs" instead of your section's posts.
+This can be intentional for [unlisted/secret sections](#creating-an-unlisted-secret-section).

 #### 1b.
 Add to Navigation Menu